miheerdew/cbce/README.md

 # CBCE

 This repository provides an R package for Multi-view data analysis.
 Consider two types of high-dimensional measurements on the same samples.
-CBCE (Correlation Bi-Community Extraction method) finds a set of features `A`, from the first measurement type, and set of features `B` from the second measurement type, such that features in `A` and `B` are correlated to each other in aggregate.
+CBCE (Correlation Bi-Community Extraction method) finds a set of features `A`, from the first measurement type, and set of features `B`, from the second measurement type, such that features in `A` and `B` are correlated to each other in aggregate.

 Formally the pair `(A,B)` is called a bimodule and the algorithm called the Bimodule Search Procedure (BSP) is introduced in [[1]](#1).
-We have used this method for analysis multi-view data in areas like genomics and climate science.
+We have used this method for analysis of multi-view data in areas like genomics and climate science.

 ## Installation